mashood-rampur/Shell-Scripting/README.md

 # Shell-Scripting

 # github-api
-A Shell Script to list collaborators with read access in a GitHub Repository
+A Shell Script to list collaborators with read access in a GitHub Repository.